 The Statement of Additional Information (SAI) is not a prospectus.
-It should be read in conjunction with the fund's prospectus dated April 28, 2023 (as amended from time to time).
+It should be read in conjunction with each fund's prospectus dated April 28, 2023 (as amended from time to time).

-The fund's audited financial statements and the report of the independent registered public accounting firm thereon from the fund's annual report for the fiscal year ended December 31, 2022, are incorporated by reference into this SAI.
+The funds' audited financial statements and the report of the independent registered public accounting firm thereon from the funds' annual reports for the fiscal year ended December 31, 2022, are incorporated by reference into this SAI.

-For a free copy of these documents or to request other information or ask questions about the fund, call Schwab Insurance Services at Charles Schwab & Co., Inc. at 1-888-311-4887 or contact Schwab Funds at 1-877-824-5615.
-In addition, you may visit the Schwab Funds' website at www.schwabassetmanagement.com/schwabfunds_prospectus for a free copy of a prospectus, SAI or an annual or semiannual report.
+For a free copy of these documents or to request other information or ask questions about the funds, call Schwab Insurance Services at Charles Schwab & Co., Inc. at 1-888-311-4887 or contact Schwab Funds at 1-877-824-5615.
+In addition, you may visit the Schwab Funds' website at www.schwabassetmanagement.com/schwabfunds\prospectus for a free copy of a prospectus, SAI or an annual or semiannual report.

-The fund is a series of Schwab Annuity Portfolios (the Trust).
-The fund is part of the Schwab complex of funds (Schwab Funds).
-Charles Schwab Investment Management, Inc., dba Schwab Asset ManagementTM, is the investment adviser to the fund (investment adviser).
+Each fund is a series of Schwab Annuity Portfolios (the Trust).
+The funds are part of the Schwab complex of funds (Schwab Funds).
+Charles Schwab Investment Management, Inc., dba Schwab Asset ManagementTM, is the investment adviser to the funds (investment adviser).